BenchCLAMP: A Benchmark for Evaluating Language Models on Syntactic and Semantic Parsing: Benchmark Details

-\paragraph{Grammars} We release context-free grammars for all datasets to constrain generation to valid meaning representations.
-For SMCalFlow and TreeDST, we use the Lispress-format datasets released by \citet{platanios-etal-2021-value}.\adpauls{I wonder if you need to use TreeDST-lisp or something to make very clear that this not the same as the original TreeDST data.
+We release context-free grammars for all datasets to constrain generation to valid meaning representations.
+The grammar creation process is specific to each dataset. \begin{enumerate}[leftmargin=*] \item For SMCalFlow and TreeDST, we use the Lispress-format datasets released by \citet{platanios-etal-2021-value}.\adpauls{I wonder if you need to use TreeDST-lisp or something to make very clear that this not the same as the original TreeDST data.
 If one of the authors sees Table 1 with Lispress and a cite to their original paper (which also has some different LISP syntax), I think they will be very confused. } We create a non-terminal corresponding to each type present in the training data.
 For each \mbox{(sub-)}expression with type $t$, we add a production rule with the non-terminal for $t$ generating the non-terminals of its component (sub-)expression types, or component terminal plan fragments.

-For MTOP, we induce a simple type system on the meaning representation, and then follow a similar procedure to extract the grammar.
-For all data splits, we use the full training data to derive the grammar\adpauls{I wonder if you should say "derive" instead of "induce", since you don't need any data to produce these grammars.
-The syntax of the language and type declarations are sufficient.
-Maybe a footnote would help?}.
-We envision that in realistic scenarios, the grammar will be provided by a domain developer, and hence will have complete coverage of the domain (even when some plan fragments might not have appeared in the low-resource dataset).
-We also add results with grammars induced from low-resource splits in Appendix \ref{sec:appendix-low-resource-grammar}.
+\item For MTOP, we add a non-terminal corresponding to each intent and slot.
+Each intent non-terminal generates an expression comprising slot non-terminals.
+Similarly each slot non-terminal can generate an expression with nested intent non-terminals.
+Slot non-terminals can also generate terminal strings copied from the input utterance.

-We use a publicly available SQL grammar \cite{antlr-2022} for Spider and CoSQL.
-For each example, we add schema-specific constraints to the grammar to generate consistent table and column names. \richard{You can say this is similar to ``parsing without guards'' in PICARD}
+\item We use a publicly available SQL grammar \cite{antlr-2022} for Spider and CoSQL.
+For each example, we add schema-specific constraints to the grammar to generate consistent table and column names.
+This is similar to ``parsing without guards'' in \citet{scholak-etal-2021-picard}. \richard{You can say this is similar to ``parsing without guards'' in PICARD}

+\item For constituency parsing, we define a non-terminal for an expression and a constituent label.
+We add production rules where the label non-terminal can produce any of the constituent labels seen in the training data.
+The expression non-terminal can either produce terminal tokens or generate a constituent label coupled with a expression non-terminal.
+This context free grammar covers constituent parse tree representation shown in Table \ref{tab:datasets_covered}.
+To additionally ensure that all tokens in the input utterance are covered by the generated parse tree, we additionally maintain a state in our parsing algorithm during decoding, allowing tokens to appear in the order seen in the utterance, and allowing the generation to end only when all input tokens have been generated.